Home Break-Even &

 Advanced Net: The more complete rent-vs-buy result.

-Yeari Sale Pricei Loan Balancei Selling Costsi Interest Paidi Taxes + Ins. + Maint. + HOAi Cash Backi Rent Savedi Opp.
+Yeari Sale Pricei Loan Balancei Selling Costsi Interest Paidi Taxes + Ins. + Maint. + HOA + PMIi Cash Backi Rent Savedi Opp.
 Costi Tax Benefiti Basic Neti Advanced Neti

 Yr 1